x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/exchange-activesync/mobile-device-mailbox-policies.md

 - Wipe a device after a specific number of failed password attempts

-## Managing mobile device mailbox policies

-Mobile device mailbox policies can be created in the Exchange admin center (EAC) or Exchange Online PowerShell.
-If you create a policy in the EAC, you can configure only a subset of the available settings.
-You can configure the rest of the settings using Exchange Online PowerShell.

 ## Mobile device password settings and biometrics

 Many mobile devices support biometrics such as Apple Touch ID or Face ID.
 Exchange mobile device mailbox policies do not control whether biometrics can be used instead of typing the device PIN.
 Mobile device mailbox policies can be configured to require a device PIN, but then the users control whether they use biometrics after complying with the device PIN requirement.